KazakovDenis/dynamic-sitemap/README.md

 ```
 Then run your server and visit http://mysite.com/sitemap.xml.

-Basic example with some Models:
+The basic example with some Models:
 ```python
 from dynamic_sitemap import FlaskSitemap from flask import Flask